Inhabited islands: +- 227

 Whale sharks can be spotted throughout the year.
-It depends a bit on the weather how easy there are to see from the boat.
-The calmer the sea and sunnier it is, the easier to spot them.
+It depends a bit on the weather how easy they are to spot from the boat.
+The calmer the sea and sunnier it is, the easier it is to spot them.

 Other sharks are always around as well.
 Frequently (harmless) spotted sharks are: Black tip, White tip and Grey reef sharks.
 Nurse sharks are spotted more on dives.
 Occasionally we have a different shark species visiting, after which the snorkel/dive community goes out of their way to find them.